- Opulent luxury

 The 750i is the V-8-powered version of the 7-Series, and most likely to be considered by well-heeled buyers.
 Not only is it the richest in available interior appointments, the 750i is also $13,000 more than a comparably equipped V-6 version.
 The 4.4-liter turbocharged V-8 is stout and sonorous, and makes 445 hp, but it still prefers a relaxed pace based on our time behind the wheel.
 The 750i is equipped as standard with rear-wheel drive, but all-wheel drive is a popular and available upgrade for those versions.

 The top of the performance pyramid is a rarity among automakers today: a turbocharged V-12 found under the hood of the M760i xDrive.
-It packs a 601-hp wallop and 590 lb-ft of torque to slingshot the sled up to 60 mph in less than three seconds.
+It packs a 601-hp wallop and 590 lb-ft of torque to slingshot the sled up to 60 mph in less than four seconds.
 Its power is prodigious and so is its price: more than $150,000 to start.

 Underneath that dizzying array of engine options, BMW’s most sophisticated chassis and suspension in a sedan keeps all 7-Series models smoother than a Steely Dan show.